shoeb370/computer_vision_1/README.md

 19. Smoothing Using the Gaussian Technique
 20. Median Blurring

-The previous three blurring techniques yield blurred images with the side effect that we lose the edges in the image.
+The previous three blurring techniques yield blurred images with the side effect that we lose the edges in the image.To blur an image while preserving the edges, we use bilateral blurring, which is an enhancement over Gaussian blurring.

 21. Bilateral blurring